CB4u—Intro to U.S. Customs Brokerage, Part 4: Documentation and Admissibility; Product Compliance and Marking Requirements

 - Packing List

-5. CB4u - Common Country Specific Documentation and Information Requirements
+Common Country Specific Documentation and Information Requirements

 - Introduction

-- Australia Free Trade Agreement (AFTA) Documentation Requirements
+- U.S.-Australia Free Trade Agreement Documentation Requirements

-- Bahrain Free Trade Agreement (BFTA) Documentation Requirements
+- U.S.-Bahrain Free Trade Agreement Documentation Requirements

-- Chile Free Trade Agreement (CFTA) Documentation Requirements
+- U.S.-Chile Free Trade Agreement Documentation Requirements

-- Jordan Free Trade Agreement (JFTA) Documentation Requirements
+- U.S.-Korea Free Trade Agreement Documentation Requirements

-6. CB4u - Other Country Specific Document and Information Requirements
+Other Country Specific Document and Information Requirements

 There are many special programs specific to imports from certain countries.
 The most common and those applicable to the freeform certificate were discussed in the previous lesson.
 We will continue to cover the balance of the country specific document and information requirements.